frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/eager-modtaps.md

 8. A non-MT key is pressed and an MT key is then pressed within TT: both tap codes are output.

 ## Implementation

 I'm wondering if I can implement this as a userspace proof-of-concept in QMK.
-If so, I'll see what it's like to use...
+If so, I'll see what it's like to use.

+There will be no doubt be some interactions with combos.
+TBD.
+Initially, I will most likely have to disable them.